 Jason put the dumpster in front of Tyrone and Fiz’s house while doing the rebuilding.
 Owen is looking to see what is usable.
 He and Tyrone wonder about the lamp on top.
 Neither have seen it before.
 Steve comes along, looks at the lamp and says it’s not his but it looks familiar.

 Tyrone goes to see Jason at the yard to discuss compensation.
-Jason says that Roy said he’d seen the lamp before.
+Jason says that Roy said that he’d seen the lamp before.

 Later that day, the Platts prepare for Max’s birthday party.
 The lamp is in the kitchen.
 Gail says Michael pulled it out of the skip at Tyrone’s, thought Audrey might like it.
 David looks at it, puzzled, and says it looks familiar.